miorsoft/VB6-2D-SDF/README.md

 # VB6-2D SDF
-Draw 2D shapes using 2D Signed distance Field.
+Draw 2D shapes using 2D Signed distance Function.

 Calculate distance from each pixel to each shape and compute its RGB value.